pradip676/OverTheWire-Bandit/README.md

 ├── level_25to26.md
 ├── Screenshots
 ├── LICENSE
-└── README.md ← this beauty
+└── README.md
 ```

-Each section contains my brain dump (aka guide) for the levels.
+Each section contains my brain dump for the levels.

 ---